 Diabetes symptoms depend on how high your blood sugar is.
-Some people, especially if they have prediabetes or type 2 diabetes, may not have symptoms.
+Some people, especially if they have prediabetes, gestational diabetes or type 2 diabetes, may not have symptoms.
 In type 1 diabetes, symptoms tend to come on quickly and be more severe.

 Some of the symptoms of type 1 diabetes and type 2 diabetes are:

 - Feeling more thirsty than usual.